igorkubacki/firebase-restore/README.md

 ## How it works

 * First, you need to get a service account JSON key file from Google.
-Here is how to do it:
 * Also check if your usage is not already exceeded.
 * Then launch the app and:
-  * Select interesting option
+  * Select desired option
   * Enter the path
   * Watch progress